plone/volto/packages/registry/docs/howto/how-to-register-and-retrieving-utilities.md

 ```

 This is useful when building pluggable systems, so you can query all the utilities present in the registry.
-For example, retrieve all validator utilities for the `fieldType` `string`.
+For example, retrieve all validator utilities with the `fieldType` of `string`.